-Continental tyres consistently rank highly in seasonal tests conducted by motoring organisations and prestigious magazines.
-They are particularly well-suited for wet surfaces and environmentally-friendly combustion.
-That means that you can feel confident in every situation, and driving will prove to be more economical.
+This manufacturer consistently ranks highly in seasonal tests conducted by motoring organisations and prestigious magazines.
+They are particularly well-suited for wet surfaces and fuel efficient driving.
+This means that you can feel confident in every situation and your driving will prove to be more economical.

-The performance of the company's tyres has not only been confirmed by specialists, but also by drivers who use them every day.
-Through to their opinions, you will learn how Continental tyres perform in everyday use and get to know of all their advantages.
+The performance of the company's tyres has not only been confirmed by specialists, but also by drivers who use their tyres every day.
+Through to their opinions, you will learn how Continental tyres perform in everyday use and get to know all of their advantages.

-If you value your safety and that of your loved ones above all else, but still want to enjoy full performance, then Continental tyres are the solution for you.
+If you value your safety and that of your loved ones above all else, but still want to enjoy full performance driving, then Continental tyres are the solution for you.

 Continental was the first manufacturer to ever conduct professional tests on winter tyres.
-In 1953, test cars equipped with the brand's first winter tyres went 2112 m up Gotthard Pass.
+In 1953, test cars equipped with the brand's first winter tyres went 2112 metres (1.31 miles) up Gotthard Pass.

-The tyre brands manufactured by Continental include Semperit, Barum, General Tire, Uniroyal and Viking.
+Numerous tyre brands are manufactured by Continental include Semperit, Barum, General Tire, Uniroyal and Viking.

-The company was founded in 1871.
+The business was founded in 1871.
 Initially, in addition to tyres for cars and bicycles, the company produced waterproof textiles, footwear, balls and toys.

-ContiSportContact Vmax tyres entered the Guinness Book of Records as the fastest mass-produced road tyres.
-In a test conducted in 2008, a Vmax-equipped Porsche GT3 attained a speed of 409 km/h!
+ContiSportContact Vmax tyres have entered the Guinness Book of Records as the fastest mass-produced road tyres.
+In a test conducted in 2008, a Vmax-equipped Porsche GT3 attained a speed of 254 miles per hour.

 History of the brand